prettier/prettier/README.md

 If a config file is found will evaluate it and ignore other CLI options.
 If no config file is found CLI options will evaluate as normal.

+This option adds support to editor integrations where users define their default configuration but want to respect project specific configuration.

 #### `--with-node-modules`

 Prettier CLI will ignore files located in `node_modules` directory.
 To opt-out from this behavior use `--with-node-modules` flag.